 6 Ways to Impress Women, According to Women

-Did anyone see Kanye West pronounce his wife’s world-famous last name wrong on Kocktails with Khloe’s last episode?
+Did anyone see Kanye West pronounce his wife’s world-famous last name wrong on Kocktails with Khloe’s final episode?
 (Don’t judge me, I just watched a clip online that was making the rounds).

 He somehow managed to make “Kardashian” rhyme with “Parmesan,” if you can imagine it.
 For her part, Kim looked…not even upset, so much as confused?
 So I guess what I’m saying is: baseline level of expectation of impressing women at this point is pronouncing her name right – especially if you’re married.